-- Place your key card on the card reader between the front seats.
-1 - Open the mobile app for your car and start the guide.
-2 - > If pairing is successful, your digital key appears in your phone's wallet app.
+- 1 Place your key card on the card reader between the front seats.
+If you're carrying your key tag, you can just keep it with you in the car. - 2 Open the mobile app for your car and start the guide. - If pairing is successful, your digital key appears in your phone's wallet app.
 If the setup guide gets interrupted, for example by you getting a phone call, it might fail.
 If this happens, try turning Bluetooth off and on again on your device before restarting the guide.